 Morris F. DeFeo, Jr. is a partner in Crowell & Moring's Corporate Group and the head of the firm's MENA Practice.
+He serves as a member on the firm's Corporate Group Steering Committee.
 His practice covers all facets of corporate finance, mergers and acquisitions, joint ventures and other strategic alliances, roll-ups and securities transactions on behalf of defense, energy, information technology, computer software, manufacturing, Internet, telecommunications and other clients, including emerging and new entrant companies, in the United States, the Middle East/North Africa, Europe, India and the Far East.
 Morris represents public and private corporations, partnerships, limited liability companies, real estate investment trusts (REITs), and other clients in connection with U.S. and cross-border joint ventures and other strategic alliances, mergers, asset and stock acquisitions and dispositions, public and private offerings of debt and equity securities, including initial public offerings and shelf-registered offerings, Rule 144A high-yield debt offerings, exchange listings and compliance with the registration, proxy solicitation, and periodic reporting requirements of the U.S. securities laws.
 As outside general counsel for public companies, Morris also provides guidance on the complex and far-reaching requirements of the Sarbanes-Oxley Act, including those related to section 404 internal control over financial reporting, disclosure controls and governance.

 From May 2000 to January 2001, Morris served as the executive vice president for Corporate and International Transactions of CAIS Internet, Inc., a Nasdaq-listed Internet access solutions company.
 In that capacity, he was responsible for all of CAIS's merger and acquisition transactions, as well as for the negotiation of joint ventures and other strategic relationships between CAIS and several foreign telecommunications companies, Internet infrastructure and equipment companies and hospitality companies in 16 countries, to effect CAIS's deployment in Asia, Australia and Europe.
 From 1990 to 1991, Morris worked as a foreign visiting attorney in the law firm of Yuasa and Hara in Tokyo, Japan.